sunhome243/sunhome243.github.io/_posts/2024-05-29-Hangman-Game Error Note.md

 ---

-Errors that I have encountered during a minor project to create web-based Hangman Game
+Some of the errors that I have struggled during a minor project to create web-based Hangman Game

 ## Challenges and Learnings